rust-lang/rust/active/0069-const-vs-static.md

 ### static => static

 It is illegal for a `static` to reference another `static` by value.
 It is required that all references be borrowed.
+Additionally, not all kinds of borrows are allowed, only explicitly taking the address of another static is allowed.
+For example, interior borrows of fields and elements or accessing elements of an array are both disallowed.

-If this were not required, then this sort of reference would require that the static being referenced fall into one of two categories:
+If a by-value reference were allowed, then this sort of reference would require that the static being referenced fall into one of two categories:

 1. It's an initializer pattern.
 This is the purpose of `const`, however.
 2. The values are kept in sync.
 This is currently technically infeasible.